-at-home blood collection for lab testing: how it works
+at-home blood collection for blood laboratory testing: how it works

-Telehealth has been around for a few years, but really took off in early 2020, as more people became interested in at-home blood collection devices and kits that allow patients to collect their own blood for mailing directly to a lab for testing.
+Telehealth has been around for a few years, but really took off in early 2020, as more people became interested in at-home blood collection devices and kits that allow patients to collect their own blood for mailing directly to a blood laboratory for medical tests and blood test analysis.
 With Mitra® microsampling, you use a simple finger-stick method to produce a drop of blood that absorbs onto the tip of the Mitra® device.
 No phlebotomist or glass vials needed!

 Here we show you how to collect a blood sample at home with a Mitra Blood Collection Kit.
 Once you see how easy it is, you will understand why more people prefer to manage their own blood sampling.
 With Mitra, anyone can collect their own blood from anywhere, anytime.
 Patient-centric sampling at home reduces anxiety for people wishing to avoid exposure to contagions in clinical settings, and also for those who fear needles and traditional blood draws.

 Here is what one mother of a pediatric patient had to say about patient-centric sampling:

 “We use the blood collection kit at home for our son, who is a kidney transplant recipient.
 It saves us time and unnecessary trips to the clinic.
 The kit has easy instructions, a finger-prick lancet and supplies to collect the samples.
 We use the shipping envelopes included in the kit to mail the samples to our son’s care provider.”

 Ready to get started?

 Step #1: You Receive the Mitra Blood Collection KitA doctor, laboratory, or research study coordinator ships a Mitra Blood Collection Kit to you at home, or arranges for you to pick up the kit at a designated clinic or other site.
 The kit includes simple instructions, Mitra microsampling device, and the supplies you need to collect your blood sample.